cd223/MindPalaceService/README.md

 - `note_description:string` a description of what the note is
 - `note_location_x:string` a string representing the x location of the note in the room
 - `note_location_y:string` a string representing the y location of the note in the room
+- `note_image_url:string` a string representing the URL of the image chosen for the note
 - `note_status:boolean` a status over whether the note has been remembered

 ```json